 - No pockets, runs true to size

-Is it ok for guys to wear tights?
+Is it ok for guys to wear running tights?

 YES.
 I think this comes down to your own comfort levels.
 Men run sans shirt all summer long, so I’m not sure why we care if they pull on some tights to stay warm in the winter.